kant/Learn_Nerual_Network/README.md

-# Learn_Nerual_Network
+# Learn_Neural_Network
- learn how to construct a simple nerual network
+ learn how to construct a simple neural network